djordjev/pg-mig/README.md

 # pg-mig
 Database-centric tool for running migrations against PostgreSQL database.

+This tool is somehow similar to git but for a database.
+Each database state is described as a serie of revisions (called migration).
+So it allows user to change between those revisions (similar to `checkout` previous commit in git).
+It's compiled to executable to it doesn't require any runtime environment.
+Migrations are identified by creation timestamp, and the current state of applied migrations is stored in the database itself, so it's safe for developers to create multiple migrations in different git branches and later merge them together preserving an order of execution.

 ## Basic principles
 Each incremental database upgrade is stored in 2 `.sql` files.
 A file with suffix `_up.sql` is used to upgrade database to a next revision.
 The file with suffix `_down.sql` is used to downgrade to a previous